quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## On Receiving a Datagram

-When a datagram is received, it may allow the server to send if the server was previously amplification limited, even if none of the packets in it can be processed.
+Receiving a datagram might allow the server to send additional data if the server was previously blocked by the anti-amplification limits; see
+{{before-address-validation}}.
+This is necessary even if none of the packets in the datagram are successfully processed.

 Pseudocode for OnDatagramReceived follows: